-The Company will seek to acquire a business which has a management that has a commitment to ESG, strong policies to comply with state-of-the art ESG policies and has principals aligned with the Directors' and Sponsors' on ESG.
+The Company will seek to acquire a business which has a management that has a commitment to ESG, strong policies to comply with state-of-the art ESG policies and has principals aligned with the Directors and Sponsors on ESG.

 These criteria and guidelines are not intended to be exhaustive.
-Any evaluation relating to the merits of a particular initial Business Combination may be based, to the extent relevant, on these general criteria and guidelines as well as other considerations, factors and criteria that the Company may deem relevant.
+Any evaluation relating to the merits of a particular initial business combination might be based, to the extent relevant, on these general criteria and guidelines as well as other considerations, factors and criteria that the Company deems relevant.